TRON-Bioinformatics/covigator/README.md

 ## Developer guide

+### Setup your development environment

+1. Create a virtual environment `virtualenv venv` making sure you are using a Python >= 3.6 interpreter.
+2. Activate your virtual environment `source venv/bin/activate`
+3. Install all dependencies `pip install -r requirements.txt`

+### Run unit tests

+Unit tests can be run from an IDE like PyCharm or otherwise from the commmand line `python -m unittests discover covigator.tests`.

+### Install the application

-Build the binary: `python setup.py bdist_wheel`
+1. Build the binary: `python setup.py bdist_wheel`
-Install covigator: `pip install dist/covigator-x.y.z-py3-none-any.whl` After installation there will be two endpoints available in the path: `covigator-download` and `covigatpr-pipeline`
+2. Install covigator: `pip install dist/covigator-x.y.z-py3-none-any.whl`

+After installation there will be two endpoints available in the path: `covigator-download` and `covigator-pipeline`.